 You have chosen dishonor, and you will have war!”

 -Winston Churchill to the English Parliament, 1938

-It has been said that one of the things men most want is peace at home; I’ve seen the evidence of this many times in many men’s lives.
-Just as the English Parliament was willing to turn a blind eye to a wrong in order to have peace, some men are willing to ignore wrongs and outright sins committed by their brides in order to have peace at home.
-I’ve seen men choose to ignore their bride neglecting or even abusing their children.
-I’ve seen men pretend that their wife’s self destructive behaviour is not happening, or is not really a big deal.
-I’ve seen men give a grunted agreement to something they know is wrong, and even acquiesce to things that are illegal.
+It’s been said that one of the things men most want is peace at home; I’ve seen the evidence of this many times in many men’s lives.
+Just as the English Parliament was willing to turn a blind eye to a wrong in order to have peace, some men are willing to ignore wrongs and outright sins committed by their wife in order to have peace at home.
+I’ve seen men choose to ignore their wife neglecting or even abusing their children.
+I’ve seen men pretend that their wife’s self-destructive behaviour is not happening, or is not really a big deal.
+I’ve seen men give grunted agreement to something they know is wrong, and even acquiesce to things that are illegal.
 All of these dishonourable things were done in the hopes of having peace at home.

 Of course, this rarely works for long.
-Once she knows he will cave to get some peace, a wife is emboldened to make a big fuss about everything she wants, knowing that she will get her way just to shut her up.
-Even if a woman good and moral, there is a risk – we all need to be checked and lovingly confronted about our choices and decisions.
+Once she knows he will cave to get some peace, a wife is emboldened to make a big fuss about everything she wants, knowing that she’ll get her way just to shut her up.
+Even if a woman is good and moral, there’s a risk; we all need to be checked and lovingly confronted about our choices and decisions.
 If a woman is less than moral and good, or has slowly slipped to that, then a husband who gives in for peace is guilty of making it easy for his wife to choose the bad, the wrong, the sinful.

-I can hear some of you saying, “What if I’m not willing to die for this hill?”
-That’s appropriate for things that are preferences, for things that are not a matter of right and wrong.
+I can hear some of you saying, “What if I’m not willing to die on this hill?”
+That’s appropriate for things that are preferences and for things that are not a matter of right and wrong.
 But if we moral, if we think there is good and bad, then don’t we have to take a stand when not doing so means someone gets hurt?
 Are we not required to take a stand when something wrong is proposed?